Environmental, social and governance (ESG) is vitally important to us as a business, our people and aligned to our firm Hallmarks.

 Environmental

-We are passionate about doing the right thing - and in our decision-making we consider what is right for our planet and seek to minimise our environmental footprint.
+We are passionate about doing the right thing.
+In our decision-making we consider what is right for our planet and seek to minimise our environmental footprint.

 Social

 We see access to justice as fundamental to the rule of law and our professional duty as lawyers.
-Our pro bono practice focusses on assisting those people with the greatest unmet legal need such as First Nations people, people who are homeless, people who are disabled, refugees and older persons.
+Our pro bono practice focuses on assisting those people with the greatest unmet legal need, such as First Nations people, people who are homeless, people who are disabled, refugees and older persons.

 Our social procurement strategy seeks to provide opportunities to a diverse range of suppliers including: